Qantas CEO: no alternative to Emirates deal if regulators balk

 “There is no going back, and there is no alternative for us to make Europe work except this arrangement,” Joyce told an audience in Canberra on Tuesday.
 “And that’s fairly clear in the submission to the ACCC.”

-Qantas, which is ending a 17-year partnership deal with British Airways, agreed to the alliance with Emirates to shore up its loss-making international business.
+Qantas, which is ending a 17-year partnership deal with British Airways (ICAG.L), agreed to the alliance with Emirates to shore up its loss-making international business.

-The deal calls for sharing airport lounges and frequent flyer programmes, while Qantas will replace Singapore with Dubai as its hub for European flights.
+The deal calls for sharing airport lounges and frequent flyer programs, while Qantas will replace Singapore with Dubai as its hub for European flights.

 The Australian government backed Qantas’s move in a submission to the ACCC on Monday, saying the alliance would provide benefits for consumers and deliver competition to the aviation market.